The Case for Opt-In

 The Case for Requiring Opt-In

-Do you know where everyone on your email list is from?
-If you don’t, sending them email without their permission could be a costly mistake.
+If you don’t know where your subscribers are from, sending them email without their permission could be a costly mistake.
 CASL, GDPR, and most other legislation outside the United States requires affirmative opt-IN before sending someone an email marketing message.
+Violation can result in hefty fines.

 It can be a lot of extra effort to segregate your list so that you are only requiring opt-in where mandated.
-The better tactic is to require opt-in for everyone on your list!
+The simpler and more effective tactic is to require opt-in for everyone on your list!
 That way you don’t violate the email laws of other countries by inadvertently sending an email without permission to one of their citizens.
 You also avoid incurring some steep regulatory fines.
 It may mean some folks never make your list because they don’t complete the opt-in process.
 But it also means that those on your list DID complete the opt-in process and are more likely to be engaged readers since they actually WANT your messaging!